-Making his soup takes some time in order to have all the right flavours but it is well worth the wait.
-Don’t we say that good things take time?
+Making his soup takes some time in order to have all the right flavors but it is well worth the wait.
+Don't we say that good things take time?
 The steps to making it from scratch are fairly simple.
 To me, it is definitely not worth using a canned onion soup or a mix, the real deal, traditional French onion soup recipe is the way to go.

 How To Make French Onion Soup?

 Cooking the French onion soup recipe from scratch only has 5 steps: